commschamp/cc_tutorial/tutorials/tutorial11/README.md

 };
 ```
 Note that the [schema](dsl/schema.xml) file of this tutorial does not specify
-uni-directional messages, i.e. The definitions of the
+uni-directional messages, i.e. the definitions of the
 [tutorial11::input::AllMessages](include/tutorial11/input/AllMessages.h),
 [tutorial11::input::ServerInputMessages](include/tutorial11/input/ServerInputMessages.h), and
 [tutorial11::input::ClientInputMessages](include/tutorial11/input/ClientInputMessages.h) look